mpHarm88/lambdata/README.md

 [MIT License](https://opensource.org/licenses/MIT)

 ## Documentation
-Currently this read me is the only documentation available.
-If you would like to join the party and help build this package feel free to create a pull request with your changes.
-All feedback is appreciated and together we can turn lambdata_mpharm88 into a tool thats used by people all over the world.
+Currently, this read me is the only documentation available.
+If you would like to join the party and help build this package, feel free to create a pull request with your changes.
+All feedback is appreciated, and together we can turn lambdata_mpharm88 into a tool that's used by people all over the world.